Is It Alzheimer's Or Another Dementia? The Right Answer Matters

 And people with Lewy body disease can expect different challenges than people with Alzheimer's.

 "You're going to be more rapidly declining," Schneider says.
-"You might have more motor problems, more falls, gate changes, sleep problems, hallucinations."
+"You might have more motor problems, more falls, gait changes, sleep problems, hallucinations."

 Many of those symptoms can be treated, even though the underlying disease can't be.